Expert Advice from Granville Goff, Nursery Department Head, Fang! Pet & Garden Supply

 Weeds are great when they’re planted in the right place.
 When we typically talk about weeds we talk about “invasive plants” and we thought we should flip the coin and look at the many weeds with benefits instead!
 Everything you read talks about how to prevent weeds from spreading by mowing or trampling before the seeds form.
 But did you know they actually help the soil?
-This post is a Q&A with one of our experts and nursery department head. if you have any questions, don’t hesitate to stop in and ask our staff about the weeds you can eat!
+This post is a Q&A with one of our experts and nursery department head regarding weeds with benefits. if you have any questions, don’t hesitate to stop in and ask our staff about the weeds you can eat!

 Q 1.
 How do weeds repair the soil – generally speaking?
 What do weeds do that’s good?

 A 1.
 “Weeds” add biomass to the soil and as they die they help create topsoil and available nutrients for other plants not to mention feeding the microorganisms present in the soil.
-Additionally, they help with moisture retention which keeps the soil alive and provides habitat for beneficial and nonbeneficial insects which encourages birds.
-Plant-like Comfrey drive down deep taproots that mine minerals and other nutrients thus reinvigorating the nutrient cycle.
+Additionally, they help with moisture retention which keeps the soil alive and provides habitat for beneficial and nonbeneficial insects that encourages birds.
+Plant-like Comfrey drives down deep taproots that mine minerals and other nutrients thus reinvigorating the nutrient cycle.